Hephyrius/documents/docs/English/contribution.md

 ## Contributors

-If your pull requests are ever accepted and merged, please create a pull request to put yoruself in this list.
+If your pull requests are ever accepted and merged, please create a pull request to put yourself in this list.

 - Fei YUAN -  Reviewed LRC token smart-contract and created an important pull request.